- Initial Submission

 The title of your poster should appear at the top in CAPITAL letters about 25mm high.
 Below the title put the author(s)' name(s) and affiliation(s).
 The flow of your poster should be from the top left to the bottom right.
 Use arrows to lead your viewer through the poster.
 Use color for highlighting and to make your poster more attractive.
 Use pictures, diagrams, cartoons, figures, etc., rather than text wherever possible.
 Try to state your main result in 6 lines or less, in lettering about 15mm high so that people can read the poster from a distance.
 The smallest text on your poster should be at least 9mm high, and the important points should be in a larger size.
 Use a sans-serif font (such as "cmss" in the Computer Modern family to make the print easier to read from a distance.

 Make your poster as self-explanatory as possible.
 This will save your efforts for technical discussions.
 There will not be any summaries given at the beginning of the poster sessions at AFITA/WCCA2018, so authors need not prepare any overhead slides for their poster presentations.

-Prepare a short presentation of about 5 or 10 minutes that you can periodically give to those assembled around your poster throughout the poster session.
+Prepare a short presentation of about 3 minutes that you can periodically give to those assembled around your poster throughout the poster session.
 If possible, more than one author should attend the session to aid in presentations and discussions, and to provide the presenters with the chance to rest or briefly view other posters.